timothyhsieh27/timothyhsieh27.github.io/_posts/2016-10-1-the-one-post-to-rule-them-all.markdown

 6. Always ask questions.
 7. Keep going!
 You're doing great!
 [Insert other inspiration here]

 Well this has certainly been an enlightening blog post.
 I intend to keep up with this as I can throughout my journey, though I cannot promise that all of my posts will be as long.
-As for my final thoughts, my mission, my motivation, my muse for this off the rails roller coaster ride (no ruby pun intended, seriously): I want to be remembered.
+As for my final thoughts, my mission, my motivation, my muse for this off the rails roller coaster ride (no ruby pun intended... seriously): I want to be remembered.
 I want to be the difference the world needs.
 I want to make a change so dramatic that the world as we know it stops spinning eastward and rotates in reverse.
 God has called me to complete this path.
 His will be done through me for others.
 I thoroughly enjoy programming and hope to make my future part of the programming world!